 This recipe, as may be expected from a document dating back to the 1920s, has a lovely element of old school charm.
 We have left the recipe unedited from its original form, but let us translate two of the more tricky elements.
 To make “glaced banana,” simply slice a banana lengthwise (as for a banana split), then saute it in a little butter.
 As for a “kitchenspoon”, that’s what we call a teaspoon nowadays.

-Beefsteak Stanley Recipe
+Going Bananas for Beefsteak Stanley